EloisaElias/Elo_portfolio/README.md

   		- Solution:

   	Dataset:
-  	Related Programs
+  	Related Programs:

   	The fun part:Data needs no preparation for the the algorithm

 ###18_Gradient_descend
-  	Summary: Machine learning algorithm
+  	Summary: Machine learning - Optimization algorithm
   	Goal: The goal of gradient descent is to minimize a function (the cost function of the hypothesis or the square errors of the hypothesis).
 For this case is Logistic regression function.
-Obtain the parameters that minimize my function.
+Obtain the parameters that minimize my function. h(θ) --> j(θ) --> min_θ j(θ).

   	Tradeoffs:
-  		- Advantages:
+  		- Advantages: The use of vectorization.
-  		- Downside:
+  		- Downside:Overfitting
-  		- Solution: Feature scaling,to find the converge point evaluate the cost funcion throughout the number of iteration.
+  		- Solution: Feature scaling, manual selection of features, Ridge-Lasso regularization.

+  	Related optimization algorithms: Conjugated gradient, BFGS, L-BFGS.
   	Dataset:
-  	Related Programs
+  	Related Programs:

   	The fun part: The math and the gradient class function